Schedule of Events

 Join current student leaders in Associated Students (A.S.) for an info session.
 Learn how to get involved through various A.S. jobs, volunteer opportunities, events and facilities.
 As a student-directed auxiliary, A.S. is here to enhance your experience beyond the classroom!

-Military and Veterans Programs and Troops to Engineers
+Military and Veterans Programs and Engagement, Troops to Engineers, Student Veteran Organization, and Veteran Educational Benefits for veteran students.

 Start Time: 9 a.m.